1 Introduction

 (\$\textbackslash rho = 0.43\$) and temporal persistence best

-modeled by an autoregressive structure of order 2, indicating that
+modeled by an autoregressive structure of order two, indicating that

 market reactions to changes can extend up to six months.
 The results